-For the purposes of establishing communication and computational pre- and corequisites on credit courses across the disciplines, the AP&P Committee adopted the option found in the "Guidelines for Title 5 Regulations Section 55003 - Policies for Prerequisites, Corequisites and Advisories on Recommended Preparation" which was adopted by the California Community Colleges Board of Govenors March 2011 and distributed by the Chancellor's Office, California Community Colleges February 3, 2012.
+For the purposes of establishing communication and computational pre- and corequisites on credit courses across the disciplines, the AP&P Committee adopted the option found in the "Guidelines for Title 5 Regulations Section 55003 - Policies for Prerequisites, Corequisites and Advisories on Recommended Preparation" which was adopted by the California Community Colleges Board of Governors March 2011 and distributed by the Chancellor's Office, California Community Colleges February 3, 2012.
 These studies will be in addition to the already established process for a formal content review (adopted by the district in 1994) and outlined in the "Process for Establishing Prerequisites, Corequisites, and Advisories" in the AP&P Standards & Practices Handbook.

 The district will use Experience Table Comparisons as the primary method of validation based on a t-test statistic where the observed difference in the mean grade of both groups is significant at < .05 level.
 The AP&P committee agreed to NO longer include W's as non-success, measured as a zero on the four-point grading scale, just as the letter grade F. The committee also agreed to limit the sample cohort to only those students who have attempted the proposed prerequisite course at AVC.
 Students who enroll directly into the target course without prior attempts or completion of the prerequisite will be excluded from the sample.
-As a minimum requirement, the t-test must show statistical validity at the .05 level before the committee will also review additional criteria before making a final decision, such as a Data Table Comparisons.
+As a minimum requirement, the t-test must show statistical validity at the .05 level before the committee considers implementing the prerequisite as a mandatory requirement for students enrolling in the target course.
+The committee will also review additional criteria before making a final decision, such as a Data Table Comparisons.
 This chi-square will show counts and percentages in a 2x2 matrix based on the above cohort, again including W's as non-success.

-The research office will prepare a one-page report showing both tables and the following statistics:
+The research office will prepare a one-page report showing both tables and the following statistics: the value and significance level of the t-test;

-- the value and significance level of the t-test; - the value and significance level of the chi-square; - the sample size; - the base rate of success (without prerequisites); - the percent of correct predictions; - the net increase in accuracy; and - the number and percent of students who would be excluded if the prerequisite were in place (not eligible and successful). - (A sample report is attached.)
+- the value and significance level of the chi-square; - the sample size; - the base rate of success (without prerequisites); - the percent of correct predictions; if the net increase in accuracy; and - the number and percent of students who would be excluded if the prerequisite were in place (not eligible and successful).

+(A sample report is attached.)